 Residing in New York City, Margolis' work is exhibited internationally.
-She has upcoming exhibitions at Garis & Hahn, LA, K. Imperial Fine Art in San Francisco and a public art project in New York City.
+She has upcoming exhibitions at Garis & Hahn, LA, K. Imperial Fine Art in San Francisco and a public art project for the MTA in New York City.
 Margolis' work has been recently exhibited in the Paper Biennial at the Rijswijk Musuem in the Netherlands, Salon Zurcher, Paris, France and in collaboration with M Missoni, New York City, through Garis & Hahn Gallery.
 Currently her work is included in the "Cut up/Cut out" exhibition, traveling to museums throughout the country from 2016 to 2020.
 Prior exhibitions include Rockland Center for the Arts, The Hunterdon Art Museum, The Aldrich Museum of Contemporary Art, The Parrish Art Museum and the Fine Arts Center of the University of Massachusetts in Amherst as well as McKenzie Fine Art and Josee Bienvenue Gallery.
 Solo exhibitions include Muriel Guepin, Slate Gallery and Dieu Donne in New York City and The Delaware Center for Contemporary Art.

 Margolis received a Pollock-Krasner Foundation Grant in 1998 and in 2000 designed a critically acclaimed set design for an Off-Broadway play.
 That same year she received a workspace residency at Dieu Donne Papermill.
 She was instrumental in creating the Dr. Seuss exhibit at the Children's Museum of Manhattan.
 In 2004 she conceived and implemented a program to teach art to blind and visually impaired teenagers at The Lighthouse International.
 In 2015 she worked as a consultant for Art Beyond Sight, coordinating with the Mayor's Office for People with Disabilities, Margolis organized and implemented special events for the 25th Anniversary of the Americans with Disabilities Act.